FrankDoka/Doka-front-end/content/projects/frank-doka-project-1/index.md

 ## Future Plans

-Coming from a background in IT infrastructure and working on an on-prem environment for many years - completing this challenge has been eye-opening in a few ways.
+Coming from a background in IT infrastructure and working on an on-prem environment for many years, completing this challenge has been eye-opening in a few ways.
 It's important to adapt to new concepts for working with the cloud.
 Many design philosophies that I have learned can still be applied in a cloud environment.

 I would like to continue completing more projects to gain more exposure and hands-on experience to the resources and tools that AWS has to offer.
 I'll be exploring other areas in the cloud.